mitay-walle/com.mitay-walle.physics2d-debugger/README.md

 - hide by EditorWindow.OnBecameVisible
 - hide by Draw-flag
 - hide by Collider.gameObject.activeInHierarcy
-- Color by has/no Rigidbody2D
 - Collider.enabled = false make Gizmo.Color half-visible
-- Settings saved in Project/UserSettings
-- MonoBehaviour can override color By its name
 # Changed
 - converted to UPM-package
 - MonoBehaviour converted to EditorWindow